AntonisGkortzis/fun-in-Athens/guide.md

 *Information retrieved from:* [civitatis](https://www.introducingathens.com/national-archaeological-museum) |
 *Photo retrieved from:* [GTP](https://www.gtp.gr/TDirectoryDetails.asp?ID=4360)

+**National Observatory**

+About 18km outside the center of Athens, is the National Observatory of Athens.
+It is operation since 1995 and has been hosting visitors for years.
+The main goal of the Observatory is to spread the astrophysics knowledge we have, to the visitors, in the simplest way possible.

+The location of the Observatory offers a panoramic view of Athens which is breathtaking!
+The visiting room can host up to 125 people and you need to book a ticket in order to join.
+The stuff will give you a very interesting introduction before going to the big room of the telescope where you can look at the stars and planets.

 ## <a name="monuments"></a>Monuments

 Athens is famous for its history and its numerous monuments and museums, you don't want to miss that part.